CloudCIX Terraform Guide

 • Cloud-init userdata support

-5. Storage Volume (cloudcix_storage_volume)
+6. Storage Volume (cloudcix_storage_volume) — optional

 • cephrbd: Block storage device

-Deploy & Remove Infrastructure
+Deploy & Destroy Infrastructure

 # Preview changes